Sea of Glass

 Whenever I look at this lighthouse and think of Gill I envision her in a disease-free immortal body walking the streets of gold (in heaven) and gazing at the marvelous sea of glass.
 This is the blessed hope of all those who have confessed Jesus Christ as their Lord and Savior.

 I could elaborate on the theology of what the Apostle John saw and described as something that appeared to be a sea of glass and on when we will actually get to behold such a site, but this devotion would become a rather lengthy post.
-So, perhaps my good friend and brother in Christ, Mel Thompson (the Word Detective) has written a Bible study on these topics.
-I will, however, encourage you by reminding you that this is a trustworthy documented prophetic vision of a heavenly panorama; something that will be witnessed by every believer on the day they enter eternity in their glorified bodies.
+So, instead, I will encourage you by reminding you that this is a trustworthy documented prophetic vision of a heavenly panorama; something that will be witnessed by every believer on the day they enter eternity in their glorified bodies.

 Studies show that walking helps increase cardiovascular and pulmonary fitness, reduce the risk of heart disease and stroke, and improve the management of conditions such as hypertension, high cholesterol, joint and muscular pain or stiffness, and diabetes.
 Plus, it helps in maintaining a healthy weight.
 But no matter what life-extending benefits walking may provide, it cannot ward off every illness nor can it reverse the inevitable process of aging.
 The human body is mortal, corruptible, and will eventually reach its appointed life-span here on earth.
 As despairing as this may sound, the joyous part of it is that believers can rest in the promise of a new incorruptible body.
 A body that will allow us to enter a place where there will be no more pain, crying, or death; a place where we will be in the very presence of our God, Creator, and heavenly Father.